 Securing the Seat

 The seat features a latch system for securing it to your car, or you can also use your vehicle seat belt.
 I have used a lot of different latch systems, and I feel like this one is no easier or harder than any other system.
 You simply hook the hooks, one on top and two down below, into your car and you’re ready to go.
 To get the car seat really secure, I had to put my knee down in the car seat and play some of my weight in the seat while pulling on the latch straps.
 This was the only way I could get the car seat to feel secure enough to keep from rocking.
-So, being the paranoid mom I am, I also used the vehicle belt system to strap the car seat in.
+This problem lessened when it was foward facing and I had the upper tether strap to add some stability.

 Does It Take Up a Lot of Space?